-Bleedingham Horror Film Festival is an independent short film festival that showcases two nights of terror in the heart of the scenic city of Bellingham, WA.
+Bleedingham Horror Film Festival is an indie film festival that showcases two nights of terror in the heart of the scenic city of Bellingham, WA.

-Bleedingham was created by a few passionate independent filmmakers and horror fans and began as a festival that solely showcased WA state indie filmmakers, but now shows selected short horror films from all over the world.
+Bleedingham was created by a few passionate independent filmmakers and horror fans and began as a festival that solely showcased WA state indie filmmakers, but now includes selected horror films and features from all over the world.
 The festival is held the weekend before Halloween and is a popular horror filmmaking competition and destination for indie horror loving fans and filmmakers.

 Bleedingham "Bloodies" are our coveted signature handmade trophies, designed by one of Bleedingham's founders and special effects artist Langley West.
 The Bloodies are awarded to first place winners in each of our categories.
 Bleedingham Official Award Certificates are sent to International Winners who cannot attend the festival.

-For visitors of the festival, downtown Bellingham is a fantastic city to visit for a weekend.
-There's always activities, amazing food everywhere and more breweries than you can try in a weekend!
+For visitors of the festival, downtown Bellingham is a fantastic city to stay for a weekend.
+There's always stuff to do, amazing food everywhere and more breweries than you can try in a weekend!
 The local businesses support Bleedingham by gifting donations to the festival, and gift cards and products as prizes for attendees, so be sure to thank them when you check them out.
 The city is nestled between Bellingham Bay and surrounded by mountains and forests, which creates a superbly eerie setting in the Autumn evenings, a perfect backdrop for a night of horror stories.